usnistgov/FIPS201/_FIPS201/frontend.md

 include:

 - one or two iris images;
-- one or two fingerprint biometric templates for on-card comparison;
+- one or two fingerprint biometric templates for on-card  one-to-one comparison;
 - a symmetric Card Authentication key for supporting physical access applications; and
 - a symmetric PIV Card Application Administration key associated with the card management system.